CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 Next you need to rename the project to the name of your sketch,

 * Rename the project file from EmptyVisualSystem to something else
-* In EmptyVisualSystem.h string getSystemName() return the name of your new class
+* In EmptyVisualSystem.h modify the system name to match your sketch

+		string getSystemName(){
+			return "MySystem"
+		}

-* Change CloudsVisualSystem class name to another class name
+* Change CloudsVisualSystem class name to another class name using find-replace
 * Ask us to create a new repo on CLOUDS-Interactive-Documentary, for example 'MyVisualSystem'
 * It's URL would be git@github.com:CLOUDS-Interactive-Documentary/MyVisualSystem
 * make a copy of emptyVisualSystem folder in myApps/ and rename it to MyVisualSystem